Blumenau reopens vaccination schedule for adults and booster dose for health workers

 Furthermore, undergraduate and graduate students of the health professions are included, as applicable, as long as they are exposed to Coronavirus due to curricular internships and other types of academic practice.

-Receive news straight on cell phone entering the groups of The Municipality of Blumenau.
+Receive news straight on cell phone entering the groups of The Municipality.
 Click on the preferred option:

 Whatsapp | telegram